vlizarn/challenge-python-lottery/README.md

      self.print('msg', 'lottery', 2)
 ```

 The `title` variable matches the `"Simple"` string.
 If the `if` statement match is equal, the `Program` constructor with the bet method will be executed inside the `if` statement.
 The `Program` constructor inside the `if` has five arguments, and the `elif` statement contains seven arguments on the constructor.
-Every parameter is changeable and permits the reuse of the arguments to create a new bet mode for the lottery game.
+Every parameter is changeable and permits the reuse of the `Program` constructor to create a new bet mode for the lottery game.
 For the least, if all top statements don't match the code, the program will return a message with an error explanation.

 #### Example 2 - Game constructor